udel-cbcb/alphafold2_on_biomix/README.md

 The next customization is to specify your input files and output directory.
 You need to provide your protein sequence in FASTA format.
 Each file only contains one sequence except a multi-sequence FASTA file for "multimer" model.

 You also needs to change alphafold2 model by setting "--model_preset" parameter.
 Default is "monomer", but you can change it to "monomer_casp14", "monomer_ptm", or "multimer".

+### Submit job to BIOMIX
+After finishing customization of the example job script [`alphafold2_on_biomix_slurm.sh`](https://github.com/chenchuming/alphafold2_on_biomix/blob/main/alphafold2_on_biomix_slurm.sh) to fit your needs, you can submit job to BIOMIX:

+[chenc@biomix alphafold2_on_biomix]$ sbatch alphafold2_on_biomix_slurm.sh

+After the job is successfully submitted, a log file named like "slurm-xxxxxx.out" will be created, please check this file for the status of your job and any error messages.
+You can also check the progress of your slurm job using command squeue.

+[chenc@biomix alphafold2_on_biomix]$ squeue | grep chenc